DIY Christmas Wreath

 Wooden Candle Cup - My mom already had some but these are adorable!

 2 artificial pine sprays - my mom has an amazing wholesale craft store 5 minutes from her home, so she collected options for us there, but I found some really great options you can order online.
-These all come in packs of 6, so if you order the above quilt hoops you could make 3 wreaths or share the supplies with friends!
+These all come in packs of 6, so you could use the extra for vase or bowl filler or add to garlands for a fuller look!

 As an Amazon Associate I earn from qualifying purchases.
 That means, that when you click on a link in this post, I may make a small commission.
 Thank you for supporting me and the quality items I promote!